 Many moons ago, I decided to move across the country and attend a random school in Ohio that nobody in my immediate circle knew anything about.
 And the rest is history.

 I believe that sports teams represent laboratories for leadership and democracy at large.
-I argue we can learn a lot about American politics by paying attention to what takes place within sports institutions.
+I argue we can learn a lot about American politics by paying attention to what occurs within sport settings.

 "Monique Newton, The LeBron James of Oberlin" October 30, 2020 Oberlin Review